AGM Belief Revision, Semantically

-\item[] Condition (3) comes into play if a belief base \( \coverbase \) ``covers'' three or more elements of the circle, meaning that three or more interpretations of a circle are models of this base \( \coverbase \).
+\item[] Condition (3) comes into play if a belief base \( \coverbase \) ``covers'' three or more elements of the cycle, meaning that three or more interpretations of a cycle are models of this base \( \coverbase \).
 For any such $\coverbase$, there is a consistent belief base \( \coverbase' \) which shares all of its models with \( \coverbase \) but no model with any of the \( \G_{i,i\oplus 1} \) (c.f. \Cref{fig:critical_loop_condition_3}).
-This is crucial for the presence of circles: if no such \( \coverbase' \) would exist, the operator would (by min-completeness and min-expressibility) choose models of the circle, e.g., the bases \( \G_i \Cup \coverbase \), as the result of the revision by \( \coverbase \).
-In the end, this would give one base \( \G_i \) preference over \( \G_{i\oplus 1}, \ldots, \G_{i\oplus n} \) and thus, would prevent creation of a circle.
-Therefore, Condition (3) rules out the cases where min-completeness and min-expressibility and non-existence of such a \( \coverbase' \) together would prevent formation of a circle. \end{itemize}
+This is crucial for the presence of cycles: if no such \( \coverbase' \) would exist, the operator would (by min-completeness and min-expressibility) choose models of the cycle, e.g., the bases \( \G_i \Cup \coverbase \), as the result of the revision by \( \coverbase \).
+In the end, this would give one base \( \G_i \) preference over \( \G_{i\oplus 1}, \ldots, \G_{i\oplus n} \) and thus, would prevent creation of a cycle.
+Therefore, Condition (3) rules out the cases where min-completeness and min-expressibility and non-existence of such a \( \coverbase' \) together would prevent formation of a cycle. \end{itemize}

 \Cref{def:critical_loop} is inspired by our running example.
 Before explicating this link, we continue with the presentation of the general results.